maw101/ForestFireModel/README.md

 # ForestFireModel
 Implementation of the Drossel and Schwabl definition of the [forest fire model](https://en.wikipedia.org/wiki/Forest-fire_model) on a 2 dimensional grid.

-Each cell in the grid can be in three distinct states: empty, burning and tree.
+Each cell in the grid can be in one of three distinct states: empty, burning and tree.

 The cell evolves according to the following rules:
 * A burning cell turns into an empty cell